parth2181/OpenAI-Article-Summarizer/README.md

 We would like to express our gratitude to the developers and contributors of the technologies and libraries used in this project.
 Your efforts enable us to create a powerful and user-friendly article summarization application.

 ---
+## Contact Us

+If you have any questions, feedback, or suggestions, please feel free to reach out to our team.
+We'd love to hear from you!
+You can contact us through the following means:
+Email: hiparth2001@gmail.com

+**Thank you for using the OpenAI Article Summarizer!
+If you have any questions or feedback, please don't hesitate to get in touch with us.
+Happy summarizing!**